dharminnagar/solana-token-sender/README.md

 # Solana Token Sender CLI

-An interactive command-line tool for sending SPL tokens on the Solana blockchain.
+An interactive command-line tool for sending Native & SPL tokens on the Solana blockchain.
 Features an intuitive interface with prompts, validation, and support for both mainnet and devnet.

 ## Features